 If you want insurance on the items within the box, you have to purchase it yourself.
 Why might you consider this?
 Just as with your home, thefts, fires, floods, and other disasters can wreak havoc on bank vaults, too.

-Storing items of value?
-One common solution: Add a special policy to your home or contents insurance policy to specifically cover those valuable items.
+One common solution if you’re storing valuable items: Add a special policy to your home or contents insurance policy to specifically cover those valuable items.
 Whether it’s your diamond tiara or that collection of rare magazines, your home insurance agent can write a separate policy, called a rider, to cover specific, valuable items.

-And insurers will often give you a discount for storing those pricy items in a safe-deposit box, McGuinn says.
+And insurers will often give you a discount for storing those pricy items in a safe-deposit box.

-A 2nd option: There are also companies that specialize in policies for safe-deposit box contents, he says.
+A second option: There are also companies that specialize in policies for safe-deposit box contents.

-Other ways to protect your belongings: If you’re storing items that could be damaged by water — like photos, papers, or a stamp collection — seal them in water-safe, zippered plastic bags and seal those inside Tupperware or similar containers, Lehmann says.
+Other ways to protect your belongings: If you’re storing items that could be damaged by water — like photos, papers or a stamp collection — seal them in water-safe, zippered plastic bags and seal those inside Tupperware or similar containers.

-For things like family photos or personal papers, make copies and store them electronically.
-And leave instructions on how your family can access them — in case you’re not there to walk them through the process.
+For things like family photos or personal papers, make copies and store them electronically, and leave instructions on how your family can access them.

 Who should have access to my safe-deposit box?

-You can open a box for yourself alone, with one other person, or with several other people, McGuinn says.
+You can open a box for yourself alone, with one other person, or with several other people.
 And some institutions will accommodate as many co-lessors as you’d like.

-If you select co-lessors for your box, those people will have access and rights to the contents that are equal to yours, McGuinn says.
+If you select co-lessors for your box, those people will have access and rights to the contents that are equal to yours.

-So someone with addictions, money problems, marriage problems or judgment issues isn’t a good candidate for box access, says Ric Edelman, chairman and CEO of Edelman Financial Services in Fairfax, Virginia, and author of “The Truth About Money.”
+So someone with addictions, money problems, marriage problems or judgment issues isn’t a good candidate for box access, says Ric Edelman, author of “The Truth About Money.”

 Some institutions will allow you to set up access so that both (or all) lessors have to be present to open it.
-But that’s not savvy or practical, McGuinn says.
+But that’s not smart or practical.

 Experts say it’s wise to have a designated power of attorney to handle your financial affairs — including access to your box — in case you are unable to because you are disabled or traveling, among other reasons.

-One smart move: Keep a running inventory of your safe deposit box — and revise it every time you put something in or take something out, says Bill Kirchick, partner with the Boston law firm Nutter McClennen & Fish, and board member of the National Association of Estate Planners & Councils.
+One smart move: Keep a running inventory of your safe-deposit box — and revise it every time you put something in or take something out.

-And, especially if you rent a box solo, make sure that your family or heirs know where that box is, and where to find the inventory and box key.
+And, especially if you rent a box solo, make sure that your family or heirs know where the box is, and where to find the inventory and box key.

 What happens if I die?

-With several names on the safe deposit box account, the box should remain available, McGuinn says.
+With several names on the safe-deposit box account, the box should remain available.

-But the deceased person’s executor might demand access to the box, and those situations can get “sticky,” he says.
+But the deceased person’s executor might demand access to the box, and those situations can get sticky.

-In the old days, banks would often freeze access to safe deposit boxes on the death of one of the renters, pending instructions from a court, he says.
+In the old days, banks would often freeze access to safe-deposit boxes on the death of one of the renters, pending instructions from a court.
 That’s rare now.

-Since that can have a big impact on what papers you choose to store, McGuinn recommends you ask the institution before you rent: What happens if one of the parties on the safe deposit box lease dies?
+Since that can have a big impact on what papers you choose to store, ask the institution before you rent: What happens if one of the parties on the safe-deposit box lease dies?

-If institution personnel don’t know or seem unsure, ask your own attorney or contact a local estate attorney, he says.
+If institution personnel don’t know or seem unsure, ask your own attorney or contact a local estate attorney.

 An executor or executrix that you designated to handle your estate after you die would eventually get access to your safe-deposit box, but how quickly depends on the state you live in and the bank.